ethanbradley/nihpc-documentation/docs/Applications on Kelvin2.md

     conda create -n R412env -c conda-forge r-base=4.1.2
     ```

     Here, the preferred version (4.1.2) is specified in line 5 with the argument "r-base=4.1.2".
-For other versions, check the Anaconda R's online documentation, for example [here](https://anaconda.org/conda-forge/r-base){target=_blank} or [here] (https://docs.anaconda.com/free/anaconda/packages/using-r-language/){target=_blank} for more information.
+For other versions, check the Anaconda R's online documentation, for example [here](https://anaconda.org/conda-forge/r-base){target=_blank} or [here](https://docs.anaconda.com/free/anaconda/packages/using-r-language/){target=_blank} for more information.

     **Installation Example: HOMER**